ajdavis/proporti.onl/README.md

 [Twitter analytics](https://analytics.twitter.com) estimates the gender ratio of your followers, but it doesn't tell you about those you follow--your Twitter "friends"--and it doesn't let you analyze other people's friends and followers.
 Neither does it notice gender-nonbinary users.
+This tool attempts to fill the gap.
+It guesses the gender of your friends and followers by looking in their Twitter bios for pronoun announcements like "she/her", or else guessing based on first name.

-In June 2016 I've deployed it temporarily for public use at [proporti.onl](https://www.proporti.onl).
+I've deployed it for public use since June 2016 at [proporti.onl](https://www.proporti.onl).

 Read my article about this code: **["72% Of The People I Follow On Twitter Are